-In 2013, 3 bee harming neonicotinoid pesticides were banned in the UK.
+Three bee-harming neonicotinoid pesticides were banned in the UK in 2013.
 Or were they?

 We urgently need a comprehensive ban to apply to all crops and help for farmers to find alternatives.
 The good news is that some farmers are already ahead of the game.
 Friends of the Earth's new report Farming wheat without neonicotinoids reveals how farmers are already adopting innovative ways of growing wheat without bee-harming pesticides.

 How can neonics still be used if they were banned?

 In 2013, the European Union restricted the use of 3 neonicotinoid insecticides following a scientific review that concluded they pose a high risk to honey bees.

 The restrictions only applied to certain crops attractive to bees, like oilseed rape, so neonics can still be used on our farms.
 In fact one of these pesticides, clothianidin, was used on over 700,000 ha of wheat in the UK in 2014 – that’s more than the entire area of oilseed rape for that year.

 Wheat isn't pollinated by bees, so why does it matter if they're treated with neonics?

 It's true that wheat is not pollinated by bees so they won’t be directly exposed to neonics from the crop.
 But we now know that neonics stay around in the soil for a long time and move around easily in soil and water.